MarmoriPelaa/GTPackCap/README.md

 If you did everything correctly, you should now have enetrepeater.exe somewhere in your project folders.
 ## Usage

+1. Replace your hosts file with the one included in the repository.
+The file is located at: ```C:\Windows\System32\drivers\etc```
-1. Open enetrepeater.exe
+2. Open enetrepeater.exe
-2. Open Growtopia and login.
+3. Open Growtopia and login.
-3. Once you have sent/received the packets you need, just log out of Growtopia.
+4. Once you have sent/received the packets you need, just log out of Growtopia.
-4. Close the application by pressing Ctrl+C
+5. Close the application by pressing Ctrl+C

 To inspect the packets you may need some external program such as a hex editor.